-The Kibi project hosts the maiden Zone 2 - Zone 3 mineral resource estimate (October 26, 2012), including the Big Bend, East Dyke, South Ridge and Mushroom deposits in Zone 2, and the Double 19 deposit in Zone 3.
-Collectively, these five gold deposits lying within approximately 1.6 kilometres of each other are estimated to encompass an indicated mineral resource of 3.38 million tonnes grading 2.56 grams per tonne ("g/t") gold for 278,000 ounces of contained gold and an additional inferred mineral resource of 2.35 million tonnes grading 1.94 g/t gold for 147,000 ounces of contained gold (@ base case 0.5 g/t cut-off).
-The above mineral resource estimate was filed in accordance with National Instrument 43-101 (NI 43-101) requirements with the Technical Report entitled "Independent Technical Report, Apapam Concession, Kibi Project, Eastern Region, Ghana", prepared by SEMS Explorations and dated October 31, 2012, is filed under the Company's profile on SEDAR at www.sedar.com.
-No mineral reserves have been established on the Kibi project.
+A maiden Mineral Resource Estimate was produced by Xtra-Gold for its Kibi Gold Project on October 26, 2012.
+The maiden Zone 2 - Zone 3 resource estimate, including the Big Bend, East Dyke, South Ridge and Mushroom deposits in Zone 2, and the Double 19 deposit in Zone 3, represented the first ever Mineral Resource generated on a lode gold project within the Kibi Gold Belt.
+Collectively, these five gold deposits lying within approximately 1.6 kilometres of each were estimated to encompass an Indicated Mineral Resource of 3.38 million tonnes grading 2.56 grams per tonne ("g/t") gold for 278,000 ounces of contained gold and an additional Inferred Mineral Resource of 2.35 million tonnes grading 1.94 g/t gold for 147,000 ounces of contained gold (@ base case 0.5 g/t cutoff).
+The above mineral resource estimate was filed in accordance with National Instrument 43-101 (NI 43-101) requirements with the Technical Report entitled "Independent Technical Report, Apapam Concession, Kibi Project, Eastern Region, Ghana", prepared by SEMS Explorations and dated October 31, 2012, filed under the Company's profile on SEDARPLUS at PLUSwww.sedarplus.ca.